Get backlinks from our recommended provider

 In the sporadic case that assets have been misrepresented or not transferred in their entirety, the buyer can notify the escrow agent during the inspection period.
 Escrow.com staff will reverse the transaction if there is a legitimate misrepresentation.

-After the transaction has closed, there is typically a 1-3 month period of training and support where the seller helps the buyer learn the business’s day-to-day operations.
-Occasionally, in transactions with contingent consideration or seller financing, the seller will maintain a high level of involvement to meet mutually agreed performance or training goals.
+After the transaction has closed, there is typically a 1-3 month period of training and support during which the seller helps the buyer learn the business’s day-to-day operations.
+Occasionally, in transactions with contingent consideration or seller financing, the seller will maintain a high level of involvement to meet mutually agreed-upon performance or training goals.

 Make sure that the level of post-sale support is agreed upon beforehand.

 Now that you ultimately control the online business and the transition went smoothly, you should start growing it.
-I’ve seen many sellers trying to rush making as much as possible of their investment back and not further investing in the business.
+I’ve seen many sellers try to rush to make as much as possible of their investment back and not further invest in the business.

 They do this by adding more advertising or running extensive discount campaigns.
 In the long run, this will devaluate the business, and I don’t recommend doing it.